 1cupwhole milk

-6ouncecan frozen orange juice concentratepartially thawed (no water added)
+6ouncecan frozen orange juice concentratepartially thawed (see note)

 raw egg or egg white powderoptional (see note)